makoConstruct/termpose/README.md

   E
   F
 #A contains B, C and D. D contains E and F
+A B(C)
+  D
+#A contains B and D. B contains C.
+A B(C
+  D
+#equivalent (crazy, right?
+Thing is: Support for multiline indentation syntax makes the use of paren blocks spanning multiple lines completely unnecessary and against convention, thus unjustifiable.
+As a result, it'd be really dumb to require people to close their parens.
+It'd just be tricky, inhumane pedantry.)
 A B:C D:E
 #A contains B and D, but C and E are contained by their colon buddy, B and D respectively
 A:B:C:D:E